gumagumaguma/commander-mcp/README.md

 ## Environment
 - Docker, docker-compose
 - Claude-3.7-sonnet thinking
-- Node.js v18 or higher (recommended: LTS versions v18.x.x or v20.x.x)

 * Models other than Claude-3.7-sonnet thinking may not recognize command inputs consistently
 * Claude-3.7-sonnet thinking is recommended for stability
-* When running as npm run dev via MCP, Node.js v18 or higher is required

 ## Getting Started